-As my old baseball coach used to say, “Success is the intersection where preparation and practice meet.”
+As an old coach used to say, “Success is where preparation and practice meet.”

 Executive presence is difficult to define.
 It ultimately boils down to the ability to project confidence and maturity in a professional setting.
 Executive presence is an essential trait for a leader to possess.
 A survey of CIO’s ranked it 2nd out of the top 20 most important leadership traits.